 ARTICLE VII - NOMINATIONS AND SCHEDULING

-Each Gas Day under this Agreement, Shipper shall submit receipt and delivery nominations of Gas,and Gatherer shall confirm such nominations, according to the nomination provisions set forth below.
+Each Gas Day under this Agreement, Shipper shall submit receipt and delivery nominations of Gas, according to the nomination provisions set forth below.
 Shipper shall:

 For Gathering Service to begin on the first Gas Day of the Month, submit nominations to Gatherer by eleven o'clock a.m.
-Central Clock Time by facsimile or by posting on other Electronic Media, as directed by Gatherer, at least two (2) Business Days prior to the first day of the Month.
+Central Clock Time by facsimile or by posting on other Electronic Media, as directed by Gatherer, at least four (4) Business Days prior to the first day of the Month.